 The Importance of Structure and Routine

-Just as it is for adults, change can be stressful for children.
+Change can be stressful for children.
 Unfortunately, growing up comes with constant change that can be difficult for your child.
 Moving, new siblings, new teachers, the list goes on and on.
-Summer break is another example of change that can mess with your child’s routine.
+Summer break is another example of change that can cause confusion or stress in children.

 Creating a Summer Routine